AndreasSchaetti/DataCleaningAssignment/CodeBook.md

 9. Add column: activity name (by merging on activity label)
 10. Calculate column means for each combination of activity and subject
 11. Tidy up column names
-12. Save tidy dataset to file `tidy.csv`
+12. Save tidy dataset to file `tidy.txt`